sbromberger/LightGraphs.jl/CONTRIBUTING.md

     - PRs introducing dependencies on non-core "leaf" packages (no subdependencies except for core Julia packages) are less ok.
     - PRs introducing dependencies on non-core non-leaf packages require strict scrutiny and will likely not be accepted without some compelling reason (urgent bugfix or much-needed functionality).

-- Put type assertions on all function arguments (use abstract types, Union, or Any if necessary).
+- Put type assertions on all function arguments where conflict may arise (use abstract types, Union, or Any if necessary).
 - If the algorithm was presented in a paper, include a reference to the paper (i.e. a proper academic citation along with an eprint link).
 - Take steps to ensure that code works on graphs with multiple connected components efficiently.
 - Correctness is a necessary requirement; efficiency is desirable.
 Once you have a correct implementation, make a PR so we can help improve performance.